Canto VII – Westward

 Kingsley discarded a friend and lost a muse

-when they stacked a village in his name;
+when they stacked a village in his image;

 we must ask would he still write, if he could know,

-that he would carve a new Westward Ho?
+that his words would carve a new Westward Ho?

 when upon the sound, he spied a blossom